planetscale/flux/README.md

 ### Environment Variables
 Please add Dev Environment Variables to `.env.development` file, add Prod Environment Variables on [Vercel](https://vercel.com/planetscale/flux) .

+`NEXT_PUBLIC_ALLOWED_EMAIL_REGEX` - Regex to limit users based on email address to accessing the app.
+Leave blank to allow all.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: